 Instructions

-- Meanwhile, cook the eggs.
+- Cook the eggs.
 Whisk together the eggs with water, salt, dashi powder, and white pepper.
-Heat 1 tablespoon oil in a large nonstick saute pan over medium heat.
+Heat 1 tablespoon oil in a large 12-inch nonstick saute pan over medium heat.
 Add the eggs and cook until the eggs have set.
 Remove from heat and cut into 6 pieces the same size as the spam.

 - Assemble the musubi.
 Use a musubi mold and place it on top of a cut sheet of nori.
 Press about ⅓ cup of the pineapple fried rice in the bottom.
 Lay a piece of egg on top followed by a slice of spam.
 Remove the mold and wrap the nori around the spam, egg, and fried rice.
 Repeat with the remaining musubi.
 Serve immediately.